 Being a people analytics expert doesn’t mean you need years of technical experience.
 Rather, it’s about knowing where to focus and using the right technology to make analytics more accessible.
-In this post, Allison McConville, Visier’s VP of Human Resources, will shares how you can use data to support the people moments that matter, enabling the best compensation decisions for both your employees and your organization.
+In this post, we share how you can use data to support the people moments that matter, solving compensation challenges for both your employees and your organization.

 Compensation is one of the key culture-definers for organizations.
 In Aligning Compensation Systems With Organization Culture, the authors state: “Depending on how [compensation is] designed, communicated, and managed, it can positively or negatively influence an organization’s culture and impact an organization’s optimal performance.”